 FAQs

 The number one attraction in San Francisco is the Golden Gate Bridge.
-The architecture and setting of this iconic landmark is simply spectacular.
-Even if you are on a tight schedule, getting a great view and photo of it is an absolute must when visiting San Francisco.
+With its impressive architecture and stunning setting, it’s easily one of the most famous landmarks in the world.
+Even if you’re on a tight schedule, getting a great view — and a photo — is an absolute must when visiting San Francisco.

 Do you need a car in San Francisco?